-Welcome to today's edition of the Rush 247 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Oh, I oh geez, I just heard something.
+Oh, geez, I just heard something.

-I You know, I I really like Dana Perino.
+You know, I really like Dana Perino.

-Maybe I ought to stop there.
+And maybe I ought to stop there.

 Greetings, ladies and gentlemen, welcome.

-It's Rush Limbaugh from High Atop the EIB building at the EIB Southern Command in a hidden location, heavily fortified here in South Florida.
+It's Rush Limbaugh from High Atop, the EIB building at the EIB Southern Command in a hidden location, heavily fortified here in South Florida.

-Well, she just said she's listening to Huntsman.
+Well, she just said, she's listening to Huntsman.

-She thinks she was singing huntsman's praises.
+She thinks she was singing Huntsman's praises.

-She's listened to Huntsman yesterday.
+She's listening to Huntsman yesterday.

-She had heard huntsman say that the country is screwed.
+She had heard Huntsman say that the country is screwed.

-She says, nah, that's not presidential.
+She said, that's not presidential.

 That's not the way we want to talk.